Make Saskatchewan

 CFIB is fighting for cost-relief!

 WIN!
-CFIB fought hard for the Sask. government to freeze the small business corporate tax rate.
-But there is still more work to be done!
+CFIB fought hard for the government to permanently reduce the small business corporate tax rate from 2% to 1%.

 Quotation mark

-The small business tax freeze will provide some short-term cost-relief, but we are calling on the province to continue to take action to help small firms deal with rising costs.
+The small business tax reduction is a good start, but we are calling on the province to continue helping small firms deal with soaring costs and significant economic uncertainty!
 Quotation mark

 — Brianna Solberg